1. Home

 Bathroom

 Energy efficiency in the bathroom can be reduced to one basic concept: Use less water.
-Water by itself doesn’t take energy, but heating it for showers, handwashing, and more does.
+Water by itself doesn’t take energy, but heating it does.

-To create a more energy-efficient bathroom, look for ways to use as little hot water as possible:
+To create a more energy-efficient bathroom, look for ways to use hot water as efficiently as possible:

-• Only use the ventilation system (exhaust fan) for 10 minutes after you finish your shower
+• Use the bathroom fan for only 10 minutes after a shower

 • Turn off the water when brushing your teeth or shaving